ArchipelagoMW/Archipelago/worlds/marioland2/docs/setup_en.md

 ### Where do I get a YAML file?

-You can generate a yaml or download a template by visiting the [Super Mario Land 2 Player Settings Page](/games/Super%20Mario%20Land%202/player-settings)
+You can generate a yaml or download a template by visiting the [Super Mario Land 2 Player Options Page](/games/Super%20Mario%20Land%202/player-options)

 ## Joining a MultiWorld Game